-- Empirical questions can be answered by observation: - Do people react differently to a human-like robot as compared to a mechanical one? - Have people been interacting less often with each other since smartphones exist? - Are people more skeptical towards robots the older they are? - Counterexamples - $\blacksquare P \neq NP?$ - Does God exist?
+- Empirical questions can be answered by observation: - Do people react differently to a human-like robot as compared to a mechanical one? - Have people been interacting less often with each other since smartphones exist? - Are people more skeptical towards robots the older they are?

+Counterexamples

+- $\blacksquare P \neq NP?$

+- Does God exist?

+- Can a robot be a moral agent?